Introduction

 - Result: If an agreement is reached, it will be documented and signed, making it legally binding.
 If not, you may want to explore further legal options.

-Understanding these steps can help you approach conflict resolution with clarity and assurance.
-Remember, you’re not alone in this process, and seeking help is a strong step toward finding a solution.
+Understanding these steps can help you approach with clarity and assurance.
+Remember, you’re not alone in this process, and is a strong step toward finding a solution.

 Prepare for Mediation: Gather Documentation and Know Your Rights

-Preparation for the orange county employment mediation process for unpaid overtime is crucial when addressing unpaid hours.
+Preparation for the orange county is crucial when addressing unpaid hours.
 It’s understandable to feel overwhelmed, but following these steps can help you feel more confident and ready:

 -